 (Please check the latest rules on the Go Ape website when booking).

 You are strapped into a climbing harness, which has two safety lines.
-At all times you have at least one safety line attached to the safety wire that runs around the course.
+You always have at least one safety line attached to the safety wire that runs around the course.

-As the supervising adult, you must make sure your child understands how to clip on the safety lines, and for ensuring they are clipped on correctly.
+As the supervising adult, you must ensure your child understands how to clip on the safety lines and ensure they are clipped on correctly.